janetbaby/janet-blog/resume.md

 permalink: /resume/
 ---

-# 👋 Hey, I'm Janet!
+# Hey, I'm Janet!

 I’m passionate about playing with numbers, financial clarity, clean spreadsheets, and crafting SOPs that actually make sense.
-Currently based in **Munich 🇩🇪**, I am a **Working student in Accounts Payable at Personio Munich** while pursuing my **Master’s in International Business** in **Hochschule Landshut**.
+Currently based in **Munich**, I am a **Working student in Accounts Payable at Personio Munich** while pursuing my **Master’s in International Business** in **Hochschule Landshut**.

 ---

-## 🚀 Where I’m At Right Now
+## Where I’m At Right Now

 💼 **Working Student – Accounts Payable @ Personio (Aug 2024 – Present)**
 - Streamlining invoices like a pro